comsec-group/cellift-artifacts/README.md

 First we show how to reproduce our results with our provided Vivado logs.
 We go to the repo and execute the chart script. that takes as an argument the root path where all the FPGA experiments and outputs are stored.
-We provded our own in GITREPO/our-fpga-results.
+We provided our own in GITREPO/our-fpga-results.
 Let's reproduce these
 first:

         cd GITREPO/cellift-fpga-glance/plot_fpga